Cloud Computing as a Service: A Comprehensive Guide

 How does cloud computing improve scalability?

 Cloud computing allows organizations to scale resources up or down based on demand.
-This dynamic scalability ensures businesses can handle fluctuating workloads without investing in additional hardware or infrastructure.
+This dynamic scalability allows businesses to handle fluctuating workloads without investing in additional hardware or infrastructure.

 What are the main types of cloud computing services?